ADBHUTH/ADBHUTH/README.md

-- 👋 Hi, I’m @ADBHUTH
+- 👋 Hi, I’m @ADBHUTHA REDDY
-- 👀 I’m interested in Web development
+- 👀 I love Web development
-- 🌱 I’m currently learning Java from https://github.com/kunal-kushwaha/DSA-Bootcamp-Java
+- 🌱 I’m currently upskilling myself in Java, Python and couple of other technologies.
-- 💞️ I’m looking to collaborate on Web development, DevOps & Java based developments.
+- 💞️ I’m looking to collaborate on Web development, DevOps, Python & Java based developments.
 - 📫 You can reach me on https://twitter.com/AdbhuthaReddy || https://www.linkedin.com/in/adbhuthareddy/ and careddy712@gmail.com

 <!---